morhendos/casino-liga/docs/ROLE-BASED-ACCESS-PLAN.md

 ### 5. Create League Association for Normal Users

-- **Task 5.1:** ⬜️ Modify the Player model to include league associations
+- **Task 5.1:** ✅ No changes required to Player model as we're using existing relationships
-- **Task 5.2:** ⬜️ Create API to fetch a player's leagues/teams
+- **Task 5.2:** ✅ Create API to fetch a player's leagues/teams
-- **Task 5.3:** ⬜️ Update front-end to show only relevant league data
+- **Task 5.3:** ✅ Update front-end to show only relevant league data

 ### 6. Admin Management Interface